Want our best pricing?

 Vertical storage racks are great for storing sheet material, plates, panels, and other on-edge elements.
 They can store up to 12'- and 6'-wide materials.

 Not all materials fit into the storage options we've listed so far - this includes items such as rolls, reels, and other spooling loads.
-The right equipment will enable you to store this type of material on heavy duty racks.
+The right equipment will enable you to store this type of material on heavy-duty racks with strong durability.
 It may require special reel pockets and placement devices, but Warehouse1 has you covered in those areas.
-Rolled items can easily be dispensed when you have the right pallet equipment, but you need to understand their capacities.
+Rolled items can easily be dispensed with the right pallet equipment, but you need to understand their capacities.

 Long-item storage can also be a difficult item to handle.
 Many long items can be stored on cantilevers instead of racks.
 Pallet racks could be a better option, depending on the storage strategy of your facility.
 It also depends on what's being stored.
 For example, long rolls of film or fabric can't be stored on cantilever arms because the arm could dent the fragile materials; in this case, full support is needed, which is where a pallet racking system comes in.